The wolfiness score is an active area of research for our scientists!

-These 2 dozen or so “candidate domestication regions” (CDRs) are portions of the genome that scientists think were important in dog domestication, as they have very different patterns of genetic diversity in dogs versus wolves.
+These two dozen or so “candidate domestication regions” (CDRs) are portions of the genome that scientists think were important in dog domestication, as they have very different patterns of genetic diversity in dogs versus wolves.
 We assign each dog a wolfiness score based on markers within these regions.

 Interestingly, some breeds tend to have higher-than-average wolfiness scores than others, such as northern breeds (Siberian Huskies, Alaskan Malamutes, etc) and some ancient breeds (Shih Tzus, Shiba Inus, etc).